phileasdg/The-Human-Ecology-Of-AI---Problems-and-Projects/README.md

 # The Human Ecology Of AI - Problems and Projects
- A GitHub Repository containing course material designed in collaboration with professor Gray Cox at College of the Atlantic, For the course: The Human Ecology Of AI: Problems And Projects.
+This GitHub Repository contains course material designed in collaboration with professor Gray Cox at College of the Atlantic, for the course: The Human Ecology Of AI: Problems And Projects.

 # Course description